-, FRESHMAN Students' entry level experiences in the program consist of participation in a full-year core of PHYSICAL activities that focus on the physical development and improvement of the fitness of the student.
-EDUCATION Students will participate in a variety of team and individual sports and activities to meet the Course #7113, 7114 learning outcome of the course.
-Activities included basketball, tchoukball, soccer, square dance, volleyball, badminton, fitness concepts, introduction to strength and functional training, football, tennis, gymnastics, swimming, group exercise, wrestling and dance.
+FRESHMAN Students' entry level experiences in the program consist of participation in a full-year of core PHYSICAL activities that focus on the physical development and improvement of personal fitness.
+Students EDUCATION will participate in a variety of team and individual sports and activities to meet the learning Course #7113, 7114 outcome of the course.
+Activities included basketball, tchoukball, soccer, volleyball, badminton, fitness concepts, introduction to strength and functional training, flag football, tennis, swimming, group exercise, wrestling and dance.
 Students will also engage in the Yale University RULER curriculum which focuses on Social Emotional Learning targets.
 Along with this curriculum students will have to opportunity to collaborate with the school's Peer Leadership program to acclimate students to the high school experience.
-Prerequisite: None.
+Training on how to properly administer cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED) machine will be included in the freshmen physical education curriculum (PA-98-0632).
+D 14 N 0 4 1.0 Prerequisite: None.
 Open to grade 9.
 LIFEGUARDING/ Meets American Red Cross Lifesaving Certification, Cardiopulmonary Resuscitation Certification CPR/ FIRSTAID and Standard First Aid Certification.
 Students must be able to swim 500 yards non-stop to enroll.
 Course #7310, 7325 No student may use a Physical Education exemption in this class and receive Red Cross Credit: 0.5 certification or recertification.
 Prerequisite: None.
 May be repeated.
 Open to grades 10, 11, and 12.
 PERSONAL Variable course content.
 Teacher directed workouts and individualized conditioning programs FITNESS designed to address fitness goals are incorporated.
-Principles and skills relating to (Fitness Center) cardiovascular endurance, muscular strength, muscular endurance, and flexibility are Course #7308, 7323 incorporated.
-Equipment orientation includes cardiovascular machines, proper weight training Credit: 0.5 techniques and circuit training.
+Principles and skills relating to cardiovascular (Fitness Center) endurance, muscular strength, muscular endurance, and flexibility are incorporated.
+Equipment Course #7308, 7323 orientation includes cardiovascular machines, proper weight training techniques and circuit Credit: 0.5 training.
 At the completion of course, students will be able to design and implement their own fitness program.
 Prerequisite: None.
 May be repeated.
 Open to grades 10, 11, and 12.